apptainer/apptainer-userdocs/apptainer_and_docker.rst

 Locally Available Images: Cached by Docker
 ------------------------------------------

-apptainer containers can be built at the command line from images cached *locally* by Docker.
+Apptainer containers can be built at the command line from images cached *locally* by Docker.
 Suppose, for example:

 .. code-block:: none